sympy/sympy/doc/src/modules/polys/agca.rst

 in detail in the polys reference, so we show here only an abridged version, with the methods most pertinent to the AGCA module.

-.. currentmodule:: sympy.polys.domains
-.. autoclass:: Ring
+.. autoclass:: sympy.polys.domains.ring.Ring
    :members: free_module, ideal, quotient_ring
    :noindex:

-.. autofunction:: PolynomialRing
+.. autofunction:: sympy.polys.domains.polynomialring.PolynomialRing
    :noindex:

-.. autoclass:: QuotientRing
+.. autoclass:: sympy.polys.domains.quotientring.QuotientRing
    :noindex:

 Modules, Ideals and their Elementary Properties